-Frustrating sales and events will happen to all of us – so one show shouldn’t ruin your motivation.
-If you run into a string of difficult shows, it may be time to glean the lessons from that and look for shows better aligned with your products, learn to relax more, whatever it is you need to do.
+Frustrating sales and events will happen to all of us so never let one lackluster show ruin your motivation.
+If you run into a string of difficult shows, it may be time to glean the lessons from that and look for events better aligned with your products.

 Also, don’t compare yourself to others or engage in envy.
 Someone is always going to do some things better than you and conversely, you’ll also do things better than others.
 Stick to creating your own brand and letting your unique personality shine through.
 Don’t imitate others – that’s stressful because it’s not authentic.
 Take inspiration, but put your own spin/flair on your displays, products, packaging etc.